david coombe history

 In my analysis I sometimes differ from previous authorities.
 Specifically I occasionally re-attribute authorship from other artists to Gill (with varying degrees of confidence).
 I explain the rational in these cases and note the artist as "Gill, S.T. (attr.)."

 I've been building a personal research database of art works and events.
 I have categorised these with what may seem disparate data but which allows for dating and extraction of narrative.
 The database helps me place the works of Gill (and some other artists) in time, place and society.
 Much of the data is relational: people, places, locations, events, exhibitions, signature styles, picture devices, provenance, even theories.
 I interrogate the database so possible narratives can be tested, refined and extracted.
-The method has proved fruitful.
+This method has proved fruitful.

 Gill's work was frequently topical and I've been able to recover contemporary context that's escaped memory in 180 years.
 I think of this as a place and time machine.